Sebi may act on PwC’s MCX audit

 (i) Exclusion of nominee Director from the definition of Independent Director

-(ii) Compulsory whistle blower mechanism
+(ii) Compulsory whistle blower

 (iii) Expanded role of Audit Committee